AlexDuvalinho/GraphSVX/README.md

 Otherwise, all trained models (except for Mutagenicity) already exist and can be used directly.

 ### Evaluation
-To follow the evaluation setting described in the paper, you should run the files:
+To follow the evaluation setting described in the paper, you should create a results folder and run the files:
 - script_eval_gt.py: evaluate GraphSVX on synthetic datasets with a ground truth.
 For instance, run this command to evaluate GraphSVX on the BA-Shapes dataset ('syn1').
 ```
 python3 script_eval_gt.py --dataset='syn1' --model='GCN' --num_samples=400 --hops=3 --feat='Expectation' --S=1 --coal='SmarterSeparate'